WHAT IS THIS WEB PAGE ABOUT?

 Users may fill-up hard drive space to the point of not having room available for other programs to do their work.
 When you run out of room, it interferes with programs like BOINC.
 BOINC hard drive space requirements are somewhat steady (except for growing log files), so a small partition of 200MB, 500MB, or 1G is okay.
 If you have not used BOINC before and are not familiar with how much space some projects use, you may want to skip this suggestion.

 When it comes to you making backups (except for occasional backups), making a backup of the BOINC working directory may not have value to you.
 The files are large and they change often.
-Putting BOINC at a location other than a default /home/user directory allows you to leave BOINC running and only turn it off if-and-when you decide to do a backup on the BOINC directory.
-It also makes your backup of home directories far simpler too because you can simply backup /home/* and not some other combination with complicated exclusions and exceptions to skip directories like /home/user/BOINC.
+Putting BOINC at a location other than a default "/home/user" directory allows you to leave BOINC running and only turn it off if-and-when you decide to do a backup of the BOINC directory.
+It also makes your backup of home directories far simpler too because you can simply backup "/home/*" and not some other combination with complicated exclusions and exceptions to skip directories like "/home/user/BOINC".

 CREATE PACCESS & BOINCG GROUPS, THEN ADD A BOINC USER ACCOUNT

-Ideally, you will want to create a BOINC account just for BOINC and give it few permissions to the rest of your computer.
-The various research projects only need a network connection and knowledge of available RAM.
+Ideally, from a security point of view, you will want to create a BOINC user account just for BOINC and give it as few permissions as is necessary to the rest of your computer.
+The various research projects only need a network connection and knowledge of available RAM to be able to crunch numbers.
 Future versions of BOINC may introduce interesting features so you may want to create a shared "read-only" BOINCG group for this purpose.
-If you follow the suggestion of putting BOINC in another directory, such as /opt/BOINC instead of /home/user/BOINC mentioned in the previous section, it will be easier for looking at BOINC using group boincg permission access.
+If you follow the suggestion of putting BOINC in another directory, such as "/opt/BOINC" instead of "/home/user/BOINC" mentioned in the previous section, it will be easier for looking at BOINC using group boincg permission access.

 Most of these steps can be done quickly on a command-line console (or shell).
 If you have not used a command-line console before you can usually find it by following your menu.
-It is likely located in "Mandriva->System->Terminals->Console".
+It is likely located in "Menu->Tools->Konsole_Terminal" (older versions like 2008 may have it in a different submenu such as "Mandriva->System->Terminals->Console").

-Below are the steps you enter.
-Below that is information about each instruction used.
+Below are the steps you enter, and below that is information about each instruction used.
 This example assumes your user account is named you.
 Please substitute the user name of your account when required.

 1. 2.
 3. 4.
 5. 6.
 7. 8. |